Dental Implants in Olathe, KS

-Your dentist may be able to perform implants in their own office based on their training.
-If not, they will recommend you to an implantologist, cosmetic dentist, or another specialist that will perform the procedure.
+Based on their training, your dentist could be able to place implants in their own practice.
+If not, they will refer you to an implantologist, cosmetic dentist, or another professional who will carry out the operation.

 How much do implants cost?

 Your dentist's level of competence, the number of implants you are having placed, your insurance coverage, and other factors will all affect the cost of your dental implants.
 Make an appointment for a consultation with us to establish the cost of your implants and, if necessary, a financing strategy.

 No. A local anesthetic will be given before the procedure so that you do not feel any pain.
 If you have anxiety or fear you should discuss sedation options with your dentist.